Republicans Push 'Law and Order' Mandate on Third Night of Convention

 Republicans Push ‘Law and Order’ Mandate on Third Night of Convention

-(CN) — The Republican National Convention on Wednesday heavily featured attacks on Democrats and President Donald Trump’s focus on “law and order” just one day after a 17-year-old white Illinois resident allegedly shot a Black Lives Matter protester in Kenosha, Wisconsin.
+(CN) — The Republican National Convention on Wednesday heavily featured attacks on Democrats and President Donald Trump’s focus on “law and order” just one day after a 17-year-old white Illinois resident allegedly shot and killed two Black Lives Matter protesters in Kenosha, Wisconsin.

 Second Lady Karen Pence headlined the first half of Wednesday night’s programming, choosing to remember the women’s suffrage movement on the 100-year anniversary of the 19th Amendment, which gave women the right to vote.